passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.key_pred_ml.md

 * [X] make common the base of the params (logging) and the base of the result manager (some base info like time)
 * [X] Finish the balancing strategy integration.
 * [ ] Idea: Add automatic model saving for later reuse (only for interestin model)
+* [ ] feature engineering: Finish feature selection, and correlation measurement, or even dimensionality reduction: **Feature Correlation:** If some features are correlated, they may introduce redundancy in the data representation and complicate the indexing process.
+Feature selection and dimensionality reduction techniques may be necessary to remove irrelevant or redundant features.

 ### Thu 7 Jun 2023